Adobe Stock / Fairygodboss Staff

 Like not listening to respond, good listeners use their focus in the present to react on the fly.
 While the planners among us might be made uneasy by this quality, these moment-to-moment responses will be great if they’re made with understanding.
 If you’re present, you’ll be able to focus and react with your gut, not with a critical (and often wrong or harsh) mind.
 Your honest responses will produce an organic environment where you’re more likely to foster better connections with the speaker.

 Good listeners go into conversations without any expectations.
-They’re not attached to a certain outcome, so they’re not going to steer the conversation any way purposefully.
+They’re not attached to a certain outcome, so they’re not going to steer the conversation any one way purposefully.
 Rather, they let the speaker guide the interaction and respond based on how they feel in the current moment.
 They don’t have a higher initiative, but rather let the conversation flow where it needs to go.

 While good listeners shouldn’t stray from helping someone in need or giving their input, they don’t think their goal is to “fix” whatever the speaker needs.
 Sometimes, the best way to work through a problem is to talk through it—and that might mean no responses from a listener at all.
 Good listeners know when to offer their assistance and don’t rush to add in their thoughts and risk taking attention away from the speaker.

 It’s frustrating to speak and constantly get interrupted.
 You might lose your argument or train of thought or even get your whole point derailed and forgotten.
 Good listeners understand this fury and simply listen until the speaker’s finished.
 If they’re confused, they follow up after the speaker has made their point.
 Often, initial confusion will be clarified later.
-If it’s not, good listeners aren’t afraid to politely ask — as long as it’s after they speaker’s finished.
+If it’s not, good listeners aren’t afraid to politely ask — as long as it’s after the speaker’s finished.

 An important part of listening is engaging with the speaker.
 Good listeners encourage what the speaker has to say and make sure they understand what’s been communicated.
 They ask relevant questions or try to get more detail.
 If it’s an emotional conversation, they provide support and ask the speaker about their needs.
 If it’s more business-related, they may clarify and reiterate the agenda or ask anything they might not be sure about.